tindandelion/carnd-behavioral-cloning-p3/README.md

 was not performing well, apparently due to specific road conditions (dirt borders).
 I also recorded a few recovery laps, to make the model learn how to recover from going off-center.

+Here is the sample images from the left, center, and right cameras:

+![Sample images][camera-images]

 ## Training data preprocessing